viamrobotics/docs/docs/tutorials/control/yahboom-rover.md

 ![A screenshot of the servo control card on the CONTROL tab.
 There are buttons to change the angles of the pan and tilt servos, independently.](/tutorials/yahboom-rover/servos.png)

 Congratulations, you have successfully configured your rover with Viam!
-But for now, all the control is manual.
+For now, all the control is manual.
-You can use the [Python SDK](https://python.viam.dev) to write your own code to control it, or check out one of our other [tutorials](../../)!
+If you want to go further and make your rover autonomous, you can use the [Python SDK](https://python.viam.dev) to write your own code to control it, or check out one of our other [tutorials](../../)!